Enakcihc/Hexelate/README.md

 The part of the code that deals with hexagonal coordinate systems was adapted from codes created by [Red Blob Games](https://www.redblobgames.com/grids/hexagons), who released their codes under a CC0 license.
 The artistic style of dot image was inspired by two artists as of 2022 residing in [Ateliers Ackersdijkstraat 20](http://ackersdijkstraat20.nl/), Rotterdam, Netherlands: [Michael Bom](http://michaelbom.com/) and Boris Pas.
+The artistic style of squircle tiles was inspired by the weavework "Gradient Cutout" (2021) by the artist [Ishraq Zraikat](https://www.instagram.com/ishraqzraikat/) as part of the "Just like Escher" exhibition at the Escher in Paleis museum (https://www.instagram.com/p/CzOpCwIMUo0/), which I visited in 2023.